pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

         Return appropriate markdown header prefix.
 This is either "" or a string of "#" characters followed by a space.

-        Given a text span from a "dict"" extraction, determine the markdown header prefix string of 0 to n concatenated '#' characters.
+        Given a text span from a "dict" extraction, determine the markdown header prefix string of 0 to n concatenated '#' characters.

         :arg dict span: a dictionary containing the text span information.
 This is the same dictionary as returned by `page.get_text("dict")`.